 Face covering can make communication harder

 Face coverings can make it more difficult for people who stammer to talk.
 They can also make it more difficult for any speaker to be understood, but particularly where the speaker has a stammer.
-In addition face coverings can make it more likely that someone who stammers will be interrupted because the listener cannot see they are trying to talk.
-The listener may even walk away thinking the conversation has finished.
+Furthermore face coverings can make it more likely that someone who stammers will be interrupted because the listener cannot see they are trying to speak.
+The listener may even walk away, thinking the conversation has finished.
 For example:

 - ‘I struggle to get my point across’: What it’s like to wear a face mask while having a stammer (manchestereveningnews.co.uk), 1 Aug 2020 – it’s hard for people to hear or understand him with the face mask on, so when he talks he needs to put the mask down.
 Also it affects breathing techniques he uses for the stammer.
-There are comments too by British Stammering Association on what they have heard.
+The articles also includes comments by the British Stammering Association on experiences they have heard.

-There are more quotes by people who stammer on Face coverings (stamma.org), including listeners not being able to see from the lips that the person is struggling, and being more likely to interrupt.
+There are more quotes by people who stammer on Face coverings/ face masks (stamma.org), including listeners not being able to see from the lips that the person is struggling, and being more likely to interrupt.

 Card, badge or lanyard to show disability

-For those who want something to show they are claiming exemption from wearing a face covering (discussed below), there are various options, though exemption is not dependent on whether you have a card etc:
+If you want something to show you are claiming exemption from wearing a face covering (discussed below), there are various options, though exemption is not dependent on whether you have a card etc: